kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## The only Zen you find on the tops of mountains is the Zen you bring up there. - Robert M. Pirsig
+    ## Beware of missing chances; otherwise it may be altogether too late someday. - Franz Liszt